 - High Country News Internships & Fellowship (Spring interns, apply by Nov.
 1, Summer/Fall interns apply by March 31)

 - The Richard Casement internship (The Economist, London, apply by end of January)

-- CultureDish: A running list of scholarships, jobs, and fellowships
+- CultureDish: A twitter feed that frequently posts scholarships, jobs, and fellowships

 - Global Investigative Journalism Network’s list of grants & fellowships